-Shure SM7B is also a fantastic upgrade to your existing setup.
+Shure SM7B (check current price) is also a fantastic upgrade to your existing setup.
 If you want to improve your audio quality, put your worries to rest.
 With the Shure SM7B mic, you will be able to enjoy a flat, wide-range frequency response.
 SM7B does a clean and natural reproduction of music and speech, and you will be really pleased with the results.

 Mic with a history

 Investing in a microphone is a daunting task, as it is difficult to judge how it will perform.
 However, when it comes to microphones, Shure SM7B is an industry leader.

 Joe Rogan uses Shure SM7B on his popular Joe Rogan Experience Podcast.

 This is the microphone on which Michael Jackson recorded his iconic album Thriller.
 It is the ideal microphone for close-proximity studios and vocal applications.
 It is the best dynamic microphone that you can lay your hands on for your podcast show.